otsojm/Portfolio/README.md

       1) React Native
       2) Database design and implementation
-      3) Python
+      3) CI/CD pipeline and monitoring
-      4) React.js, Node.js/Express.js, MongoDB and AWS
+      4) React.js, Node.js/Express.js, socket.io, MongoDB and AWS

 🏫 GPA 4.40 from all studies and 4.75 from Software development courses.